-1. Illness
+Illness

-- a.
 When a student becomes ill during the Adventuretime program, a parent/guardian will be notified to pick up their student within one hour of notification.
-Parents will be notified to pick their student up in the following situations: - i.
-The illness prevents the student from participating comfortably in activities as observed by the staff. - ii.
-The illness results in a greater need for care than the staff determines they can provide without compromising their ability to care for other students. - iii.
-The student has the following conditions, unless a health professional determines the student's condition does not require exclusion.
+Parents will be notified to pick their student up in the following situations:

+- The illness prevents the student from participating comfortably in activities as observed by the staff. - The illness results in a greater need for care than the staff determines they can provide without compromising their ability to care for other students. - The student has the following conditions, unless a health professional determines the student's condition does not require exclusion. - The student appears severely ill; could include lethargy, lack of responsiveness, irritability, persistent crying, difficult breathing, extreme sunburn, or quickly spreading rash. - Fever (temperature above 100.4 °F orally) and behavior change or other signs and symptoms such as a sore throat, rash, vomiting, or diarrhea. - Students may return to Adventuretime once they are symptom free for at least 24 hours without the use of feverreducing medication (acetaminophen and ibuprofen).

-- iv.
-The student appears severely ill; could include lethargy, lack of responsiveness, irritability, persistent crying, difficult breathing, extreme sunburn, or quickly spreading rash. - v.
-Fever (temperature above 100.4 °F orally) and behavior change or other signs and symptoms such as a sore throat, rash, vomiting, or diarrhea. - vi.
-Students may return to Adventuretime once they are symptom free for at least 24 hours without the use of fever-reducing medication (acetaminophen and ibuprofen). - b.
-When a student is unable to attend school due to an illness, students are also unable to attend Adventuretime that day. - c.
+When a student is unable to attend school due to an illness, students are also unable to attend Adventuretime that day.

 Adventuretime will notify parents and school nurses of communicable diseases.

-2. Medical Emergencies
+Medical Emergencies

-- a.
-All Adventuretime staff are required to be certified in First Aid and CPR. - b.
-Accidents or injuries to a student will be documented on an incident report and parents are required to sign the form when the student is picked up. - c.
-The Adventuretime Coordinator or Adventuretime staff will notify parents or guardians immediately and after contacting 911 if the student will need medical care or emergency dental care. - d.
-If a parent or guardian cannot be reached, staff will call emergency contacts listed on the student's registration form. - e.
-If emergency medical care is considered necessary and the above cannot be reached, the staff member will have the student transported to the hospital at parents expense. - f.
+All Adventuretime staff are required to be certified in First Aid and CPR.

+Accidents or injuries to a student will be documented on an incident report and parents are required to sign the form when the student is picked up.

+The Adventuretime Coordinator or Adventuretime staff will notify parents or guardians immediately and after contacting 911 if the student will need medical care or emergency dental care.

+If a parent or guardian cannot be reached, staff will call emergency contacts listed on the student's registration form.

+If emergency medical care is considered necessary and the above cannot be reached, the staff member will have the student transported to the hospital at parents expense.

 First Aid kits will be located at each site.

-3. Medications
+Medications

+Medication will be administered by Adventuretime staff who have gone through Medication Administration training.

+A medication release form must be signed with each medication that must be administered while attending Adventuretime.

+An action plan must be filled out for any student attending that has an Epi-Pen or Inhaler.

-- a.
-A medication release form must be signed with each medication that must be administered while attending Adventuretime. - b.
-Medication must be in its original container with instructions from the pharmacist or doctor to distribute to the student (all prescriptions and doctors orders must be current). - c.
-Topical medicines such as sunscreen, ointments, creams, etc., may only be applied with written permission from the parent. - d.
-All medication will be kept in areas inaccessible to children. - e.
+Medication must be in its original container with instructions from the pharmacist or doctor to distribute to the student (all prescriptions and doctors orders must be current).

+Topical medicines such as sunscreen, ointments, creams, etc., may only be applied with written permission from the parent.

+All medication will be kept in areas inaccessible to children.

 Medication should not be left in a child's backpack.

-4. Hand Washing Policy
+Hand Washing Policy

-a.
-All Adventuretime staff must wash their hands at the following times to prevent or minimize the transmission of illness or disease: Upon arrival at the center,

-- immediately before eating or participating in any food service activity, after diapering a child, before leaving the restroom either with a child or by themselves, before and after administering first aid, after handling animals and cleaning cages - b.
+All Adventuretime staff must wash their hands at the following times to prevent or minimize the transmission of illness or disease: Upon arrival at the center, immediately before eating or participating in any food service activity, after diapering a child, before leaving the restroom either with a child or by themselves, before and after administering first aid, after handling animals and cleaning cages

 Children's hands will be washed at the following times to prevent or minimize the transmission of illness or disease: Immediately before eating or participating in any food service activity, after using the restroom or being diapered, after handling animals.

-5. Universal Precaution Policy
+Universal Precaution Policy

-- a.
 Universal precautions must be followed by Adventuretime staff at all times.
-A protective barrier such as gloves must be worn when handling any bodily excrement or discharge. - b.
-Proper hand washing must be followed as stated in the Hand Washing Policy. - c.
+A protective barrier such as gloves must be worn when handling any bodily excrement or discharge.

+Proper hand washing must be followed as stated in the Hand Washing Policy.

 All sharps must be placed in the sharps container after use.